-- If you were overriding avocado.
-Test attributes (eg. name, params, runner_queue, ...) you'll get an AttributeError: can't set attribute error as most of them were turned into properties to avoid accidental override of the important attributes. - The tearDown method is now executed almost always (always when the setUp is entered), including when the test is interrupted while running setUp.
+- The tearDown method is now executed almost always (always when the setUp is entered), including when the test is interrupted while running setUp.
 This might require some changes to your setUp and tearDown methods but generally it should make them simpler.
 (See Setup and cleanup methods and following chapters for details) - Test exceptions are publicly available directly in avocado (TestError, TestFail, TestCancel) and when raised inside test they behave the same way as self.error, self.fail or self.cancel.
 (See avocado) - New status is available called CANCEL.
 It means the test (or even just setUp) started but the test does not match prerequisites.
 It's similar to SKIP in other frameworks, but the SKIP result is reserved for tests that were not executed (nor the setUp was entered).
 The CANCEL status can be signaled by self.cancel or by raising avocado.
 TestCancel exception and the SKIP should be set only by avocado.skip, avocado. skipIf or avocado.skipUnless decorators.
 The self.skip method is still supported but will be removed after in 53.0 so you should replace it by self.cancel which has similar meaning but it additionally executes the tearDown.
 (See Test statuses - The tag argument of avocado.
 Test was removed as it is part of name, which can only be avocado. core.test.TestName instance.
 (See avocado.core.test.Test()) - The self.job.logdir which used to be abused to share state/data between tests inside one job can now be dropped towards the self.teststmpdir, which is a shared temporary directory which sustains throughout job execution and even between job executions if set via AVOCADO_TESTS_COMMON_TMPDIR environmental value.
-(See avocado.core.test.Test.teststmpdir()) - Those who write inherited test classes will be pleasantly surprised as it is now possible to mark a class as avocado test including all test methods coming from all parent classes (similarly to how dynamic discovery works inside python unittest, see Recursively Discovering Tests for details) - The self.text_output is not published after the test execution.
+(See avocado.core.test.Test.teststmpdir()) - Those who write inherited test classes will be pleasantly surprised as it is now possible to mark a class as avocado test including all test methods coming from all parent classes (similarly to how dynamic discovery works inside python unittest, see docstring-directive-recursive for details) - The self.text_output is not published after the test execution.
 If you were using it simply open the self.logfile and read the content yourself.